Set up Finnish taxes in your Shopify store

 1. In your Shopify admin, go to the SettingsTaxes and duties page.

-2. In the Countries/regions section, click on European Union.
+2. In the Regional settings section, click on European Union.

-3. In the Shipping within the EU section, click on Collect VAT.
+3. In the Collect VAT cross-border section, click on Collect VAT.

-5. Select your Registration country and enter your VAT number.
-If you have applied for a VAT registration number but don't have one yet, leave this field blank.
+5. Select your Country of OSS registration and enter your VAT number.
+Leave this field blank if you have applied for a VAT registration number but don't have one yet.
 You can update it later when you receive it.

 6. Save your changes by clicking on the Collect VAT button.